lpietan/GenoMLizer/README.md

 The goal of GenoMLizer is to help identify and prioritize genomic variants associated with disease, specifically genetic modifiers of rare disorders.

-GenoMLizer accepts variant data from whole genome or exome sequencing in a VCF file, performs feature selection using several available techniques that are optimizable to each analysis, and then assesses the variant's (feature's) ability to predict disease/symptom/phenotype status by fitting several machine learning models.
+GenoMLizer accepts variant data from whole genome or exome sequencing in a VCF file, performs feature selection with several available techniques that are optimizable to each analysis, and then evaluates the variants' (features') predictive ability for disease/symptom/phenotype status by fitting multiple machine learning models.
 The output of GenoMLizer includes predictive performance metrics for each model tested, along with a permutation-based variable importance assessment for each model's variables.
-The GenoMLizer pipeline creates and formats two allele features (one for each allele) and two CADD features (using the CADD score of the variant) per variant to construct the initial dataset that then goes through a robust and reproducible protocol with an 80/20 training and test set split, feature selection and transformations, machine learning model hyperparameter tuning and model selection with 10-fold cross validation, and final testing of models on a true held-out test set.
+The GenoMLizer pipeline constructs the initial dataset by creating and formatting two allele features (one for each allele) and two CADD features (using the variant's CADD score) per variant.
+This dataset then undergoes a rigorous and reproducible protocol, including an 80/20 split for training and testing, feature selection and transformations, hyperparameter tuning and model selection using 10-fold cross-validation, followed by final testing on a fully held-out test set.
 GenoMLizer can perform a variant assessment by utilizing the variant variables for model fitting or a gene assessment by binning the variant variables into gene regions and utilizing the gene variables for model fitting.
 Feature selection can be performed on either variant or gene variables.

 Available feature selection algorithms
 * CMI - Conditional Mutual Information Maximization Filtering